TeleportYT/AlphaBug/README.md

 sometimes you kill them, sometimes you need to fix the code when you get to the terminal, and at some point in the game, the player finds a cute little bug that doesn't want to die and the player becomes a friend with him but at the end, the cute little bug actually stored so much bug time and became a mega bug boss which eventually player needs to kill and decode it before the game releases

 # In Progress
-## Currect Subject : Alpha 0.0.1 to test in closed circle of players
+## Currect Subject : Alpha 0.0.1
-Already finished : Basic Puzzle Mechanics,Dev gun
 In progress : Building guide screens
+Creating three basic alpha levels to test in closed circle of players the mechanics
+# Already finished :
+Basic Puzzle Mechanics,Dev gun